apache/calcite/site/_docs/howto.md

 {% highlight bash %}
 # Prepare sets the version numbers, creates a tag, and pushes it to git.
 # Typically we increment minor version: If X.Y.Z is 1.11.0, X2.Y2.Z2 is 1.12.0.
+# Note X.Y.Z is the current version we're trying to release, and X2.Y2.Z2 is the next development version.
+# For example, if I am currently building a release for 1.11.0, X.Y.Z would be 1.11.0 and X2.Y2.Z2 would be 1.12.0.
 mvn -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare

+# If you have multiple GPG keys, you can select the key used to sign the release by appending `-Darguments=-Dgpg.keyname=your_key_id`:
+mvn -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-Dgpg.keyname=your_key_id

 # Perform checks out the tagged version, builds, and deploys to the staging repository
 mvn -Papache-release -Duser.name=${asf.username} release:perform -Darguments="-DskipTests"